Upgrade of the PandaX-4T online data quality monitoring system and perspectives for future multi-tons PandaX upgrades: Summary

 The data quality monitoring system plays a crucial role in ensuring prompt detection of potential data-related issues during the PandaX-4T data collection.
 In this paper, we have presented the framework of the data quality monitoring system in the PandaX-4T experiment, and most importantly the upgrades made to its critical components.

 Regarding the plots generator, we have made several updates.
 Firstly, we have revamped the internal data structure by replacing the histogram classes from ROOT with standard containers.
-Secondly, we have implemented multi-threading processing of incoming files, incorporating a locking mechanism to maintain data integrity.
+Secondly, we have implemented multi-threading processing of incoming files, incorporating a locking mechanism to maintain data integrity during concurrent updating of the run level information.
 Additionally, we have transitioned from using image files to using JSON files for extracting data quality information.
 These updates have significantly improved the overall data throughput, allowing us to monitor half of the collected data online in the future operations of the PandaX-4T experiment.

 As for the WebUI, our update focuses on client-side plotting based on JSON data obtained from the app server.
 This update reduces the requirement of network bandwidth and provides users with more extensive information compared to the previous implementation.